Limited liability companies (LLCs) are a popular choice for new businesses for several reasons, but they’re just one option when forming a business.

 As we’ve mentioned, an LLC is relatively easy to form and maintain.
 The formation paperwork is minimal compared to corporations, and your list of annual compliance requirements is usually pretty short as well.

 Escaping paperwork shouldn’t be your only motivation to form an LLC, however.
-The primary advantage an LLC has over a sole proprietorship or general partnership is personal asset protection.
+Even though an LLC requires much more paperwork than an informal business entity, an LLC has a massive advantage over a sole proprietorship or general partnership: personal asset protection.

 Another advantage of the LLC is that you can choose the taxation process that works best for you.
 The options include taxation as a corporation or as a pass-through entity.
 As a pass-through entity, your business will not file its own tax return — instead, you’ll just have to submit an informational report stating how much money your business earned or lost.